venpopov/bmm/README.md

 These function provide an easy way to see what a model predicts for data given a certain set of parameters.
-For example you can easily plot the probability density function of the data for the Interference Measurement model using the `dIMM` function.
+For example you can easily plot the probability density function of the data for the Interference Measurement model using the `dimm` function.
 In similar fashion the random generation function included for each model, generates random data based on a set of data generating parameters.
-For the IMM, you can use `rIMM` to generate data given a set of parameters.
+For the IMM, you can use `rimm` to generate data given a set of parameters.
 Plotting the random data against the density illustrates that the data follows the theoretically implied density.